-In 2021 BVAR will be hosting its 33rd summer field school.
-Our fieldwork will continue with investigations at the ancient Maya sites of Cahal Pech, Baking Pot, and Xunantunich.
+In upcoming field seasons our fieldwork will continue with investigations at the ancient Maya sites of Cahal Pech, Baking Pot, and Xunantunich.
 These major Belize Valley sites are located on the outskirts of the modern town of San Ignacio, capital of the Cayo District of Belize, Central America (click here for a location map and general info on Belize).

 Cahal Pech and Baking Pot are among the largest prehistoric Maya sites in the upper Belize River Valley and served as the capitals of medium-sized kingdoms in the Classic period (ca. AD 250-900).
 The BVAR Project excavations at Cahal Pech have revealed that this site is the location of some of the earliest Maya settlements in the Maya lowlands.
 First settled between 1200-1000 BC, the site was continuously occupied until the 10th century AD.
 During the 2021 season, the BVAR Project will continue work at Cahal Pech to document the earliest village settlements in the Belize River Valley dating to the Early Preclassic period (1200-1000 BC).

 Option One - 4 Weeks

 This option is the full field school and is designed for extensive exposure to archaeological methods and techniques.
 This option spans four weeks and includes extensive training in archaeological field techniques: survey, excavation, and artifact processing, among other skills.
 This option forms a complete curriculum including all lectures, site tours, and written exams.
 This option is tailored for students wishing to obtain academic credit for this field course.
 Nonetheless this option is also suitable for enthusiasts seeking in-depth exposure to archaeological field experience.